Free consciousness lost; reason has slept

 Linda Ervine MBE

 Linda Ervine is the manager of the Turas Irish language project.
 When she began learning Irish in 2011, no one would have conceived of the idea of an Irish language centre in the heart of east Belfast.
+Linda was appointed to Council of State to the President of Ireland 2026.

 Learn More